Simone Biles Condemns 'Truly Sick' Comments On Trans Athlete, Calls Riley Gaines 'Sore Loser'

 “Comments off lol.
 To be expected when your star player is a boy," she posted Friday.

-Biles responded by calling Gaines a "sore loser” who was bullying transgender athletes.
+Biles responded by calling Gaines a "sore loser” who was bullying transgender athletes for attention.

 “All of this campaigning because you lost a race.
 Straight up sore loser,” Biles wrote, referring to when Gaines competed against trans swimmer Lia Thomas in 2022.

-The seven-time Olympic medalist didn’t stop there.
-In a series of posts, Biles urged Gaines to support trans athletes instead of attacking them.
+The seven-time Olympic medalist urged Gaines to support trans athletes instead of attacking them.
 “You should be uplifting the trans community and perhaps finding a way to make sports inclusive OR creating a new avenue where trans feel safe in sports,” she wrote.
 “Maybe a transgender category IN ALL sports!!”

 “But instead… You bully them… One thing's for sure is no one in sports is safe with you around!!!!!”
 Biles added.